ChemParse/ChemParse/examples/basic_example.md

     My value: 9.876 eV

-    2024-10-11 14:47:07,102 - chemparse - WARNING - The block looks unstructured.
+    2024-10-11 14:47:07,102 - pychemparse - WARNING - The block looks unstructured.
 Please contribute to the project if you have knowledge on how to extract data from it.